sherado99/x402-SDS/README.md

 # X402 Domain Full Scanner
 **Discover, Audit, and Export X402 Payment Endpoints for AI Agents and Web3 APIs**

-SDS is a specialized Market Intelligence Actor on the Apify Store that scans any root domain to discover monetized API endpoints using the X402 protocol.
+DFS is a specialized Market Intelligence Actor on the Apify Store that scans any root domain to discover monetized API endpoints using the X402 protocol.
 It automatically extracts real-time pricing, wallet addresses, and network data, returning them as structured JSON alongside ready-to-download DOCX and PDF reports.

 It is especially useful for tasks such as:
 *   Auditing AI Agent monetization structures